SuneetPatil/battle-of-brains/README.md

 *	Creating interest among users by creating the game in multiple levels, giving badges for users who answer faster and correctly and creating leader boards.

 ![alt Architecture](https://github.com/SuneetPatil/battle-of-brains/blob/master/Screenshots/Architecture.png)

+# To Use This Code:
+1. Update your src/index.js file.